-In the oral comprehensive examination, the student's Major Professor will be responsible for leading the meeting.
-The student is expected to be prepared to discuss the content areas associated with the questions identified by the Major Professor.
-The student is not allowed to bring notes or a PowerPoint slide deck to the oral comprehensive exam.
+In the oral comprehensive examination, the examinee's Major Professor will be responsible for leading the meeting.
+The examinee is expected to be prepared to discuss the content areas associated with the questions identified by the Major Professor.
+The examinee is not allowed to bring notes or a PowerPoint slide deck to the oral comprehensive exam.

-All Comprehensive Exam Core Committee members (and the Major Professor if they are not serving on the committee) will independently evaluate the student's response to each respective question, and the committee members will arrive at a pass/fail decision while the student is not in the room.
-The pass/fail decision for the oral portion will be delivered to the student at the conclusion of the meeting.
+All Comprehensive Exam Core Committee members (and the Major Professor if they are not serving on the committee) will independently evaluate the examinee's response to each respective question, and the committee members will arrive at a pass/fail decision while the examinee is not in the room.
+The pass/fail decision for the oral portion will be delivered to the examinee at the conclusion of the meeting.

-The student may be re-examined within six months in the event of a failure.
+The examinee may be re-examined within six months in the event of a failure.
 A second failure on the oral comprehensive examinations is cause for dismissal from the program.

-In the event of a Pass, the student is ready to submit for doctoral candidacy.
-This process is initiated by the student in GradStatus (contact Elizabeth Davis with any questions).
-If the student's dissertation committee is different form the Comprehensive Examination Core Committee, they must request a change to the doctoral advisory committee to reflect faculty that will serve on the dissertation committee.
+In the event of a Pass, the examinee is ready to submit for doctoral candidacy.
+This process is initiated by the examinee in GradStatus (contact Elizabeth Davis with any questions).
+If the examinee's dissertation committee is different form the Comprehensive Examination Core Committee, the examinee must request a change to the doctoral advisory committee to reflect faculty that will serve on the dissertation committee.